 Poe Hall 402C

 Dennis is an Associate Professor of Literacy Education in the Department of Teacher Education and Learning Sciences in the NCSU College of Education.
-He currently serves as co-editor of Journal of Literacy Research.
-He received his PhD in Teaching, Learning, and Diversity from Peabody College at Vanderbilt University.
-From 2010-2016, he was a faculty member at The University of Texas at San Antonio where he received the UT System Regents’ Outstanding Teaching Award and was inducted into the UTSA Academy of Distinguished Teaching Scholars.
-Dennis’ research and professional development activities focus on upper elementary and middle grades literacy instruction with an emphasis on reading comprehension, assessment, and supporting readers when they find reading challenging in school.
-He pursues four main threads in his research:
+Dennis’ research and professional development activities focus on upper elementary and middle grades literacy instruction with an emphasis on reading comprehension, assessment, and intervention supports for students when they have difficulties in reading.

 PhD in Learning,Teaching, and Diversity from Peabody College at Vanderbilt University in 2010